Skip to main content

 The main criteria for selecting a pool water level controller are the tank’s size, whether you are permanently present, and, above all, whether you want to get rid of a chore.
 You must also consider your budget.
 But the price of this equipment may seem derisory compared to the cost of a gallon of water in some parts of the world.

-A simple flush float costs a few euros, electric floats a bit more, but a set of probes costs more than $ 500!
+A simple flush float costs a few euros, electric floats a bit more, but a set of probes costs more than $500 and more than $1,100 for the last one!
 So it’s up to you to see which system is best suited to your situation.